janetechinc/coding-challenge/README.md

 # Jane - Coding Challenge

 Your job is to build a small cannabis marketplace that allows users to find products based on a search term.
-The instructions below capture all the expectations regarding the project.
+The scope is limited so you can focus on building an app that could be deployed tomorrow in a real production environment.
+The instructions below capture all the product requirements.
 Everything that isn’t explicitly specified is up to you to decide; use your best judgement.

 If you have any questions, feel free to contact your sponsor at Jane.
-Good luck!
+Good luck and have fun!
 ____________________________________________________________________________

 The app is split into two separate pages: 'Data Collection' and 'Products'.